OSGeo/PROJ-CRS-Explorer/README.md

 ## Visit
 https://jjimenezshaw.github.io/crs-explorer/

 Click on the map if you want to select only the systems that include that location.
 Select as well the type of CRS, and the authority of your interest.
-For EPSG systems you can click the code-link to visit their specs (there, the link in the top right corner with a globe will show more useful information).
+For EPSG systems you can click the code-link to visit their specs.

-Selecting the checkboxes next to the "areas of use" will display a rectange in the map.
+Selecting the checkboxes next to the "areas of use" will display a rectangle in the map.

 ## Why
 Many people asked "Which coordinate (reference) system should I use in my project/country/state/location?" or "Really, there is a vertical one in my country?".